Donders-Institute/meg-hackathon/2021-08-26-hybrid-meeting/README.md

-# How to run nice and efficient hybrid meetings at the DCCN
+# How to run nice and efficient hybrid meetings

 TL;DR. For concrete recommendations you can jump to